 - Legacy planning: Wills are just the start of a solid legacy planning.
 You need to think about the mark you want to leave on the world and use the right estate plan tools to achieve the goal of changing the lives of future generations or supporting organizations you care about.

-Kinghorn Heritage Law Group, PLC has experience with these issues and many more.
+Kinghorn Law has experience with these issues and many more.
 We know that every person is different and every professional and family situation is unique.
 We provide focused, personalized attention on making certain that you have taken control over all aspects of your future to protect yourself and the people you love.

 What is Medicaid Planning and Why Does it Matter?